How does Bitcoin work?

-In one easy-to-remember phrase, mining can be described as the process of adding new blocks to the Bitcoin blockchain.
+In one easy-to-remember phrase, mining is the process of adding new blocks to the Bitcoin blockchain and the generation of new bitcoin.
 Mining induces a lottery-type situation, which ensures that no one person or group of people can control what block is next included in the blockchain.

 Bitcoin miners form a crucial element of the Bitcoin network.
 Active miners attempt to mine the next block in the chain by using their computing power to run mathematical, algorithmic calculations relating to Bitcoin transactions.

 When a solution is found, a new block is added to the existing chain and a hash is generated, which undergoes verification by the other nodes.
 A hash signifies the encrypted proof-of-work solution and confirms the validity of transactions.
 Approximately every ten minutes a new block of transactions is validated by the miners.